-Once a formal program of study has been formulated and endorsed by the student's academic advisor, the Study Abroad Committee (comprised of the Dean for Academic Affairs, the Director of International Studies, and the Bursar) will review the application.
+Once a formal program of study has been formulated and endorsed by the student's academic advisor, the Study Abroad Committee will review the application.
 Students who have a minimum grade point average of 3.0 may explore this option.
-Students with a cumulative gpa of 2.5 to 2.999 will be considered for the program on a space available basis.
+Students with a cumulative GPA of 2.5 to 2.999 will be considered for the program on a space available basis.
 Similar procedures apply to summer study and winter intersession programs.

 If accepted, the student agrees to participate in the Study Abroad Program, giving his/her best effort on behalf of Centenary College.
-The student is obligated to pay Centenary College tuition following acceptance into the program.
+The student is obligated to pay Centenary College tuition, room and board following acceptance into the program.
 The refund policy of the host institution will apply.
 It is understood that cultural differences are inherent to the Study Abroad program, and a level of maturity is necessary to handle the challenges the student will face.
 Students will be counseled by Financial Aid that Federal Loan recipients who do not return for the subsequent semester will go into repayment within 6 months of leaving school or the 6 month grace period will be affected.
-Not all applicants are accepted into the Study Abroad program and, if accepted, the student is making a commitment to complete the program and accept the financial obligations.
+Not all applicants are accepted into the Study Abroad program and, if accepted, the student must make a commitment to complete the program and accept the financial obligations.